6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 1)

 Chris Natividad, Equbot: 2.
 Banks and asset managers are only scratching the surface with AI.
 There are commercial instances of AI protecting consumers in the form of fraud detection, and emerging investment products that directly utilize the evolving technology.
 We see AI as the way forward as businesses want more information when making strategic decisions.
 If you can agree that the amount of digital information will only continue to grow, then AI will become a critical tool across industries.

-David Arefiat, Trade Ideas: Wall Street Institutions: 4.
+David Aferiat, Trade Ideas: Wall Street Institutions: 4.
 Only the highest capitalized are building competencies.
 They are the biggest names of course, but only represent a minority (in number).

 Retail Wall Street: 2.
 No one is implementing AI technology in the service of decision making.